siri-n-shetty/UE22CS351A-DBMS-Hackathon/README.md

 - Future Value Calculation
 - Transaction Isolation

-Feel free to use this repository as a reference for similar analyses or as a starting point for further exploration of diamond pricing datasets.
+Feel free to use this repository as a reference for similar analyses or as a starting point for further exploration.
 If you have any questions or suggestions, please don't hesitate to reach out.